m-mcdougall/Remote_Careers-DATS6401/Tasks.md

 -Highlight the companies by star value with remote

 ### To-Do - Essential

-Add region filter to the region plot!
-Add a grouped category filter for tech/inter/phys jobs to the wage plot Fix the map on the remote plot
+Fix the map on the remote plot

 Add story shots for each highlight
-Fix spacing after highlights

 ###To-Do - Stretch
 Add BANs to regional plot with total # jobs in each category